locborgtus/mic/course/2_c/8_array.md

 Set max to be 100, and minimum is 0.
 This is a good place to write a function to get a range of random numbers.

-Verify that the average is half of the maximum, if minimum is zero.
+Verify that the average is half of the sum of maximum and minimum.

 ## 2D arrays